hashicorp/terraform-provider-azuread/docs/guides/service_principal_client_secret.md

 ---

-## Configuring Terraform to use the Client Certificate
+## Configuring Terraform to use the Client Secret

 Now we have obtained the necessary credentials, it's possible to configure Terraform in a few different ways.